pmiiller/chairGeneration/README.md

  - Python 3.*
  - [PyMesh](https://pymesh.readthedocs.io/en/latest/#)
  - [LeChairs](https://drive.google.com/file/d/19p7GjhSbcBYy6VUbuMHugcqD1tkQfl6-/view)
-     - Place the following files and directories in the LeChairs folder along with what is already there
+     - Modified versions of the LeChairs training and evaluation scripts are already included in the repo
-        - LeChairs/__pycache__
-        - LeChairs/.idea
-        - LeChairs/chairs-data
-        - LeChairs/checkpoint
-        - LeChairs/evaluate-chairs
+     - `checkpoint/` and `chairs-data` directories from LeChairs (or some modified versions of the two) need to be placed in the root directory of the project
  - [Trimesh](https://trimsh.org/trimesh.html#github-com-mikedh-trimesh)
  	 - Installation:
  	 	- `pip3 install trimesh`